Accessibility Testing Tutorial (A Complete Step By Step Guide)

 • Environment

-As always, it is a good practice to implement web accessibility techniques in the initial stage of the project.
+As always, it is good practice to implement web accessibility techniques in the initial stage of the project.
 Fixing in-accessible websites requires additional efforts.

 A few simple example techniques are: